-Impact of Activity: The effect of the initiative was a significant reduction in the number of third party verifications sent on behalf of the participant.
+The effect of the initiative was a significant reduction in the number of third party verifications sent on behalf of the participant.
 Also, since staff no longer was required to verify assets, significant staff savings resulted from the initiative.

-Simplify Income and Asset Verification Systems to Reduce Administrative Costs Metric Basel # ine % Bench # mark % Outcome Benchmark Achieved?
-CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$17,040 \$3,345 \$1,130 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
-568 112 38 Yes CE #3: Decrease in Error Rate of Task Execution Average error rate in completing a task as a percentage (decrease).
-13% 7% 0 Yes CE #5: Increase in Agency Rental Revenue Total household contributions towards housing assistance (increase). \$62,464,332 \$68,710,765 \$74,582,832 Yes
+SIMPLIFY INCOME AND ASSET VERIFICATION SYSTEMS TO REDUCE ADMINISTRATION COSTS Metric Baseline Benchmark Outcome Benchmark Achieved?
+CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$17,040 \$3,345 \$1,034 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
+568 112 34 Yes CE #3: Decrease in Error Rate of Task Execution Average error rate in completing a task as a percentage (decrease).
+13% 7% 0% Yes CE #5: Increase in Agency Rental Revenue Total household contributions towards housing assistance (increase). \$62,464,332 \$68,710,765 \$84,918,660 Yes